Ogungbaigbe-Olaniyi/Taco-sales/README.md

 6. Average delivery distance

 ## Business questions
-The business questions were group into categories so that they can be easier to work on the categories are:
+The business questions were group into categories so that they can be easier to work on.The categories are:
 1. Sales order and revenue
 2. Delivery performance
 3. Customer behaviour and product insights